514-848-2424 ext. 2500

 The confirmation of registration status for each course will be updated on the BCI form shortly following the add/drop deadline in the specified term.
 Your home university will access your registration status on the BCI form and assess your tuition accordingly.

 Students can also complete a degree transfer.
-Students who wish to transfer from a BA to a BSc, a BA to a BEd, or BA to BComm must meet the degree requirements or receive a recommendation from the department to begin the new degree.
+Students who wish to transfer from a BA to a BSc, a BA to a BFA, or BA to BComm, for example, must meet the new degree's admission requirements or receive a recommendation from the department to begin the new degree.

-If you wish to add another program to your current degree (for example, adding another Major or Minor), you must make an appointment with the department advisor in the program you wish to enter.
-If approved, that department will complete the change of concentration on your behalf.
+If you wish to add a program to your current degree (for example, add a Minor or second Major), you must make an appointment with the department advisor in the program you wish to enter.
+If approved, the new department will add the program on your behalf.

 Superior academic performance is required for admission to and continuation in the honours program, the precise level of such performance being determined by Senate.
 See §16.2.4 and Faculty Honours Regulations for matters governing honours programs at Concordia.
 An honours degree or equivalent, because it testifies to a student’s comprehensive education in a particular field, intellectual commitment to that field, and achievement of a high level of academic performance, has traditionally been required of entrants to postgraduate programs.